Active Day Out Ideas for the Family

 If biking or triking isn’t your thing, then you can still head out into the country air for a family walk, whether you fancy climbing one of the Three Peaks or just going to one of the stunning countryside villages.
 Do your research before heading out to make sure, for a start; there’s a good enough walk for you to do but also that it won’t be too difficult for the little legs joining you.

 Indoor fun activities

-There’s loads of fun, active indoor activities including bowling for a bit of fun family competition, to laser quest at one of your local laser zones.
-You can always get active from the comfort of your home by playing fun games like hide and seek, you just need to make sure there are plenty of hiding spaces!
+There are loads of fun, active indoor activities including bowling for a bit of fun family competition to laser quest at one of your local laser zones.
+You can always get active from the comfort of your home by playing fun games like hide and seek; you just need to make sure there are plenty of hiding spaces!